kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 To start this tutorial, you need the following setup:

+- Google account
-- Access to Google Cloud (you may use the teaching credits or the [90-day, $300 Free Trial](https://cloud.google.com/free/docs/gcp-free-tier)).
+- Access to Google Cloud (you may use the teaching credits (see Moodle) or the [90-day, $300 Free Trial](https://cloud.google.com/free/docs/gcp-free-tier)).

 <!-- ------------------------ -->
 ## Create a project